matn7/CS-Notes/src/main/java/java/hearts/HeartsIndexCard.md

 * Independent tasks can be run in parallel for speed-up if independent of each other's results.

 **11. Intrinsic Locks (`synchronized`).**
-* Every object has a lock; synchronized blocks/methods ensure mutual exclusion.
+* Every object has a lock; `synchronized` blocks/methods ensure mutual exclusion.

 **12. `ReentrantLock`.**
-* Explicit lock with features not available in synchronized, like interruptible locking.
+* Explicit lock with features not available in `synchronized`, like interruptible locking.

 **13. `tryLock()`.**
 * Attempts to acquire lock without blocking; useful for avoiding deadlocks.